 - The three entrants who are shortlisted to progress to Stage Two of the Competition will be notified via the parent or guardian’s email supplied on the website entry form.
 This email will include a parental consent form.

 - The shortlisted entrant’s parent or guardian must reply to confirm receipt of the email in order for the entry to progress to Stage Two of the Competition.
 Availability to attend the Awards must also be confirmed within this reply.

 - If no confirmation of receipt and/or completed parental consent form is received by the relevant deadline, BAFTA reserves the right to select an alternative entry to progress to Stage Two which will be selected by an independent jury from all other eligible entries received.

 - As part of this second stage of the Competition, BAFTA may use content which features shortlisted candidates on any of its digital channels.

-- If the winner’s parent or guardian is unable to confirm by 5pm on Monday 23 October that they are able to accept the prize, BAFTA reserves the right to award the prize to another of the Stage Two entries which will be selected by an independent jury.
+- If the winner’s parent or guardian is unable to confirm that they are able to accept the prize, BAFTA reserves the right to award the prize to another of the Stage Two entries which will be selected by an independent jury.

 The overall prize: Filming at The British Academy Children’s Awards

 - The winner of the Competition will work with the BAFTA production team to produce a behind the scenes report from the British Academy Children’s Awards 2019 to include: BAFTA Kids Red Carpet Experience; a visit to the OB truck; rehearsals; preparations for arrivals on the red carpet; a number of talent interviews.
 This will be edited into a backstage report which will be featured on the BAFTA Kids and Teens YouTube channel and the BAFTA Kids website.